HomeDCT Support & Resources

 • Farmer details: Are contact details accurate?
 Do the phone number and email belong to the farmer?

-Farmers with the "Collecting" status are currently being handled by a data collector, so their data does not need immediate review.
-However, you can track their progress:
+Farmers with the 'Collecting' status are currently being handled by a Data Collector, so their data does not need immediate review.
+However, you can track their progress and check if the recollection isn't taking too much time.
+If you notice anything, you can contact the responsible Data Collector to check that everything is going well.

 Recognizing problematic data